mxochicale/phd-thesis-code-data/README.md

 # PhD thesis code and data

-This repository contains the scripts and data used to write [my PhD thesis](http://).
+This repository contains code and data used to write [my PhD thesis](http://).

 Descriptions and outline for the code are given at the top of the scripts.

+## Content of the repository

 ## Citation